Warren Barton

 Warren Dean Barton (born 19 March 1969) is an English football coach, pundit, and former professional player.

 As a player, Barton was a defender who notably played in the Premier League for Wimbledon and Newcastle United.
 He also played in the Football League for Maidstone United, Derby County and Queens Park Rangers, as well as for non-league side Dagenham & Redbridge.
-He was capped 3 times by England.
+He was capped three times by England.

 Following retirement, he has worked in consultancy roles with Brighton & Hove Albion and San Diego Flash.
 He also spent a period coaching the Los Angeles Galaxy under-18 side.
 Barton continues to reside in the United States and is a television pundit for Fox Sports.

 Club career

-Born in Stoke Newington, London, Barton started his league career with Maidstone United, after joining from Dagenham who negotiated for three players and a manager, John Still to move the other way.
+Born in Stoke Newington, London, Barton began his career in the academy at Watford, before being released.
+After his release from Watford, Barton joined the youth set-up at Leyton Orient, before again being released after a year.
+Barton began his senior career playing at Leytonstone/Ilford, before signing for Maidstone United in July 1989 for a fee of £10,000.

 Despite some defensive weaknesses, he gained attention from clubs playing in higher tiers of English football due to his ability to move forward at speed up the flank with the ball and place the ball in the box accurately.

-During this period, Barton had a 'day job' working in the mailroom at the London offices of accounting firm, Arthur Andersen.
+During this period, Barton had a 'day job' working in the mailroom at the London offices of accounting firm Arthur Andersen.